LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Introduction

 \section{Introduction}

 The ability to learn from experience is one of the core aspects of an intelligent agent.
-Reinforcement learning (RL)~\citep{sutton1998rlbook} provides a framework to acquire the intelligent behavior autonomously through interaction with the environment while receiving reward feedback.
+Reinforcement learning (RL)~\citep{sutton1998rlbook} provides a framework to acquire such an intelligent behavior autonomously through interactions with the environment while receiving reward feedback.
 However, the practical applicability of RL to real-world domains has been limited for two reasons.
 First, designing a suitable reward function for complex tasks can be extremely difficult.
 The RL agent learns behaviors incentivized by the reward function rather than the ones intended, which can be nontrivial to specify in terms of reward.
-Second, the need for online interaction with the environment during learning of the RL agent has hindered its adoption to many real-world domains, where environment interactions are costly or risky.
+Second, the need for online interaction with the environment during the RL training loop has hindered its adoption in many real-world domains, where environment interactions are costly or risky.

 Imitation learning (IL)~\citep{schaal1997lfd,argall2009survey,ross2011reduction} circumvents the difficulty of reward design in RL by leveraging demonstrations given by experts, where the goal is to mimic the expert's behavior.
 However, the standard IL requires the expert demonstrations to contain not only the state information (e.g. robot joint angles) but also the precise action (e.g. robot joint torques) executed by the expert at each time step.
 This demand for explicit action labels is in contrast to the way human imitates (e.g. learning by watching videos) and precludes leveraging a massive amount of data in which the action label is missing.
-Therefore, developing an imitation learning algorithm that can learn by observing experts' state trajectories only is a promising direction for creating a practical, autonomous intelligent agent.
-Imitation learning from observation (IfO)~\citep{Bentivegna2004robot,liu2018ifovideo,torabi2018gaifo,ZhuEtal2020opolo,kidambi2021mobile} concerns this particular learning scenario and has been gaining interest in recent years.
+Therefore, developing an imitation learning algorithm that can learn from observing the experts' state-only trajectories is a promising direction for creating a practical, autonomous intelligent agent.
+Learning from observation (LfO)~\citep{Bentivegna2004robot,liu2018ifovideo,torabi2018gaifo,ZhuEtal2020opolo,kidambi2021mobile} concerns this particular learning scenario and has been gaining interest in recent years.